Malachoris/Malachoris/README.md

 - 👋 Hi, I’m @Malachoris
 - 👀 I have lots of interests although focusing on software engineering.
-- 🌱 I’m currently learning JAVA.
+- 🌱 I’m currently learning Python & JAVA.
 - 💞️ I’m looking to collaborate on projects that enables human's freedom and peace (BTC, psilocybin, neuroscience, brain enhancement, CRISPR, symbiosis with AI).
 - 📫 How to reach me smicys.lukas@gmail.com